 Only 90 minutes by train from Vienna, Bratislava is the charming capital city of Slovakia which is often overlooked on central Europe itineraries.
 People more frequently visit Vienna or Budapest, but after visiting, I can confidently say that it would be such a shame to not spend at least 24 hours (if not 48 hours) in Bratislava.
 This is the most underrated city in Central Europe which no one is visiting, and this is why you should consider adding Bratislava, Slovakia to your next Europe itinerary!

-Why Visit Bratislava, Slovakia
+Why You Should Visit Bratislava, Slovakia

 With the somewhat-recently rebuilt castle presiding over the pastel-colored old town, there is something delightfully whimsical and picture-perfect about Bratislava.
 It is just a charming place, and that was one of the best parts of our surprise visit to Slovakia.
 It is a city that offers everything that I expected from a central European capital but with a surprising assortment of trendy coffee shops, affordable luxury restaurants and cutting edge independent boutiques.

+Compared to its sprawling neighbors, the compact old city of Bratislava is tiny and heavily restored.
+You’ll feel like you’ve been transported back in time to an authentic central European capital, in a way that I didn’t experience anywhere else on our trip.
 Bratislava is an ideal city to visit for any travelers seeking something a little different.
 It is a budget friendly destination in Central Europe that will give you a break from the big crowds and frenetic vibe, instead offering a calm and humble experience.

 Like many of the other cities along the Danube River, coffee is a deeply important part of the daily culture of Slovakians in Bratislava.
 Trendy and stylish coffee houses are opening up all around Bratislava, so much so that the New York Times summed up their favorite spots around Old Town.
 Always in search of the most hipster coffee shops in a city, I was all about it.